 Activities & Transport

-1. Do free activities - Mangrove Boardwalk, beach hopping
+1. Do free activities - Mangrove Boardwalk, beach hopping, sunset watching

 The Biggest Savings: Staying in Del Carmen instead of General Luna can save you 30-40% on accommodation, food, and transport - without sacrificing any Siargao experiences!